welearntogetherfenicia/elementary2-y/week11/ModalVerbs.md

 ---
-title: Modal Verbs Have to & Don't Have to
+title: Modal Verbs: Have to & Don't Have to
 parent: Week 11
 layout: home
 nav_order: 2
 ---

-# Have to and Don't Have to
+# Have to & Don't Have to

 ## Modal Verbs